cyclejs/cyclejs/examples/basic/hello-world/README.md

 # Cycle.js Hello World example

-This is the smallest possible cycle.js program.
+This is a very small Cycle.js program.
 It just echoes anything written in the text field.

 This is good for:

-- Learning the basic structure of a cycle.js program
+- Learning the basic structure of a Cycle.js program
 - Starting to think in streams
-- Learning how to read events from and write html to the DOM Driver
+- Learning how to read events from and write HTML to the DOM Driver

 ## Usage